To use Sococo's People View in Slack-integrated workspaces effectively, you should be familiar with the following features covered by this article:

-- What the Slack hashtag tells you,
+- What the Slack hashtag tells you.

-- Finding Slack channels & group chats,
+- Finding Slack channels and group chats.

 - How the Recent conversations section works with Slack channels.